Details of Luxor West Bank Day Tour

 You will then have your lunch at a local restaurant in Luxor and get ready to visit:

 It’s the cemetery of the royal workmen located at the west of the village on the slope of the Theban hills built in the 19th dynasty.
-The tombs had been turned into a family burial site of the descents of the original owners, several babies & children were buried in the lower courses of the eastern hill in baskets, boxes pottery jars, and coffins while on the higher levels the mummies from the 18th dynasty of the adult were stored.
+The tombs had been turned into a family burial site of the descent of the original owners, several babies & children were buried in the lower courses of the eastern hill in baskets, boxes pottery jars, and coffins while on the higher levels, the mummies from the 18th dynasty of the adult were stored.

 On the west bank of the Nile in Luxor lies the amazing Funerary temple of Ramses II (1279-1213 BC), the entire temple was dedicated to the creator god Amun and to be the immortal resting place of Ramses the Great.
 The temple contains a 57 ft (17m) seated statue of Ramses II and the walls of the Ramesseum contain beautiful decorations depicting the battle of Kadesh, the Syrian Wars, and the Festival of Min.